snehpalkaur/aws-bootcamp-cruddur-2023/journal/week1.md

 🔗 [Link for Code commit](https://github.com/snehpalkaur/aws-bootcamp-cruddur-2023/commit/da6f3a2f349645f214edc3f94a92356ba602fcf9)

 To create a ``CMD`` as an external script, create a bash file in the same directory, for example, ``run.sh``.
-Add the instructions in that file such in our case:
+Add the instructions in that file:

 ```bash
 #!/bin/bash